 Black ice is another danger when driving in winter in Canada, or even when there is freezing rain.
-Because the ice is clear and almost the same colour as the road (therefore the name for black ice), it is very difficult to see.
+It’s difficult to see because the ice is clear and almost the same colour as the road, (therefore, the name for black ice).

 This dangerous driving condition happens when the road is wet and the temperature drops below freezing.
 Black ice is common in locations such as bridges and overpasses where the cold air flows below the surface of the road.

 This road sign shows a vehicle with skid marks to indicate that the pavement is slippery when wet.
 This indicates that there is an increased risk of car accidents.